aleloi/aleloi.github.io/master_project_proposal.md

 * Read the 'Proverbot9001' paper.
 * Finish reading the GPT-f and OpenAI Lean paper.
 * Install and try running some of the DL projects.
-* CoqGym was very cheap to train; maybe try re-training / at least look at the code?
+* CoqGym was very cheap to train (5 days on a several years old consumer GPU); maybe try re-training / at least look at the code?
 * Merge [[AutomationBranch]](https://github.com/aleloi/coq-friendship-theorem/blob/more_automation/theories/adj2_matrix.v#L25-L32); make a released version; ask to publish to the package list.
 * Write an email about my [pull request](https://github.com/coq-community/coq-100-theorems/pull/33)